bioinformaticsdotca/HT-Biology_2017/Pathways/module2_lab/mod2_lab_GSEA.md

 ![generaterank](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/make_rank_file.png?raw=true)

 The pathway database (.gmt) used for the GSEA analysis was downloaded from <http://baderlab.org/GeneSets>.
-This file contains gene-sets obtained from  MsigDB-c2, NCI, Biocarta, IOB, Netpath, HumanCyc, Reactome and the Gene Ontology (GO) databases.
+This file contains gene-sets obtained from  MsigDB-c2, NCI, Biocarta, IOB, Netpath, HumanCyc, Reactome and the Gene Ontology (GO) databases. /!\ You don't need to perform this step for the exercise, the .gmt file will be given to you.

-Tips
 ![get_gmt](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/saving_gmt.png?raw=true)

 GSEA performs a gene-set enrichment analysis using a modified Kolmogorov-Smirnov statistic.
 The output result folder contains several files, and two of them are the summary tables displaying enrichment statistics for each gene-set (pathway) that has been tested and contained in the provided *.gmt* file.

+### Start the exercise

 Before starting this exercise, download the 2 required files: